shoeffner/monty/01_HelloPython/slides.md

 Hello World!
 ```

-[^print]: printing means to output something, usually on the terminal.
+[^print]: "printing" means to output something, usually on the terminal.
 Don't
   bring out your printers and throw stacks of paper at us.
 We have nothing to
   throw back.